nats-io/nats-architecture-and-design/adr/ADR-15.md

 - If the user was trying to create a Pull subscription, but `DeliverSubject` is not empty, then return an error indicating that user can't create a pull subscription for a push based JS consumer
 - The opposite: if the user was not creating a Pull subscription but the `DeliverSubject` is empty, then return an error indicating that a pull susbcription is required
 - More generally, if the user provided configuration does not match the configuration that we get from the `ConsumerInfo.Config`, and error should be returned to indicate that the changes are not applied (only a deliver subject can be changed for an existing JS consumer).
+- If Flow Control is set in the consumer when a queue / deliver group is requested, return an error indicating the Flow Control is not supported over queues.
+- If Heartbeats are configured in the consumer when a queue / deliver group is requested, return an error indicating the Heartbeats are not supported over queues.

 #### NATS subscription